wp-plugins/awesome-filterable-portfolio/readme.txt

 == Frequently Asked Questions ==

-= How to call the portfolio I have just created? =
+= How to display the portfolio I have just created? =

-Using the shortcode:
+Use the following shortcode wherever you want in a page or post to display your portfolio:
 <pre>[af-portfolio]</pre>

 = Will that work on posts? =

-Yes, you may call the portfolio in a page or a post.
+Yes, you may display the portfolio in a page or a post.

 == Screenshots ==

-Visit <a href="http://brinidesigner.com/wordpress-plugins/awesome-filterable-portfolio/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">the plugin's page</a> and watch the video tutorial

 1. screenshot-1.png
 2. screenshot-2.png